hannanj0/GameDev/README.md

 2. Crafting
    - https://www.youtube.com/watch?v=KR4qUFGuKyQ
    - https://www.youtube.com/watch?v=EUaLIWJxBks

+## At some points, Generative AI was used to help with any errors encountered as a last resort.

 ## Getting Started

 Here's how to get the game running on your local machine.